Wondering where to get a money order near me? This article will share the closest places to get a money order, prices, and locations.

 In our digitally advanced world, money orders and physical checks are slowly becoming a thing of the past.
 A lot of people don’t even carry cash anymore, opting instead to purchase most things with a card or PayPal instead.

-However, sometimes money orders are needed for things like rent or certain purchases that you want proof that payment was made.
+So do people still use money orders?
+In 2021, sometimes money orders are still needed for things like rent or certain purchases that you want proof that payment was made.
 When you need a money order now, where can you buy money orders, and how much do they cost?

 Use Whippio to find great local businesses near you, from restaurants to nightlife to home services and more that are “near me”.